PyWiFeS/pipeline/docs/source/usage.rst

     /.../pipeline/pipeline_params/params_extract.json5

 - `--extract-and-splice`: Automatically locate sources in the output datacubes, extract spectra, and splice the datacubes and spectra, using parameters defined in the JSON5 file above.
 The pipeline uses 2nd-order Lanczos (sinc) interpolation to map the red arm onto the finer wavelength spacing of the blue arm (the red arm wavelength spacing is 60% coarser in the default JSON5 setup).
 If the inputs are Nod & Shuffle frames, the sky has already been subtracted.
+- `--no-processing`: Skip processing of files and use existing datacubes to extract or extract-and-splice.

 Extra Usabilities
 -----------------